 The University of Scranton offers comfortable and affordable accommodations for graduate students.
 Space is limited and is available on a first-come, first-served basis.
-These furnished two and three bedroom apartments are located in Elizabeth Ann Seton House which is within walking distance to the campus and downtown Scranton.
-For more information please contact the Office of Residence Life at (570) 941-6226.
+These furnished apartments are within walking distance to the campus and downtown Scranton.
+For more information please contact the Office of Residence Life at (570) 941-6226 or visit their website, http://academic.uofs.edu/department/reslife/gradhousing.html for specific information on housing for graduate students.

-GRADUATE ASSISTANTSHIPS AND OTHER FISCAL SUPPORT INFORMATION

-Graduate Assistantships: Approximately 70 graduate assistantships are available.
-Graduate assistantships provide fully admitted graduate students partial support for graduate studies.
-In addition, students are expected to fulfill a service commitment to the department in which the graduate assistantship is awarded.
+GRADUATE ASSISTANTSHIPS AND OTHER FINANCIAL SUPPORT INFORMATION tion, students are expected to fulfill a service commitment to the department in which the graduate assistantship is awarded.
 There are four levels of assistantships ranging from 7.5 to 20 hours per week per academic semester.
 Information and application forms for the assistantships may be obtained from the Graduate School Office.
 The deadline for applying for assistantships is March 1.